 Using the Reconciliation View

 The Netvisor Reconciliation View has been updated.
 We have improved the performance and appearance of the view and sped up the page's functionality.
 Deviating vouchers and transactions have been moved under their own button and are now more clearly viewable.
 The difference is highlighted with an attention mark.
-You can directly examine accounting transactions by drilling down from the sum.
+You can directly examine bookkeeping transactions by drilling down from the sum.

 When first entering the Reconciliation View, you select the period for which you want to examine balances.
 By default, the system offers the current month as an option, but the review period can be changed.